 So what are you doing on Tuesday evening?

-Each month, this is where and when we make decisions about our neighborhood – decisions that in ways both small and large will affect you.
-And we always have a good time socializing and enjoying refreshments while we’re at it!
+Join your neighbors on Tuesday, June 12th at 7:30 pm at Calvary Church for the June meeting of the Allegheny West Civic Council.
+Each month this is where we make decisions about our neighborhood – decisions that in ways both small and large will affect you.
+And we always have a good time socializing and enjoying refreshments.

 We hope to see you on Tuesday evening!